A place for everything, and everything in its place.

 - if scheduling a pick up, make sure the bag or box is clearly labeled

 If you are in need of extra space while you are organizing your items for donation, a self-storage unit is always a great solution.
 It will keep everything you need safe and declutter your home while you decide what to do with the rest of your old items.
-If you need self-storage in the GTA while you coordinate with one of these donation organizations, Storwell Self Storage is the perfect option with convenient storage locations in Scarborough, Etobicoke, and Mississauga.
+If you need self-storage in the GTA while you coordinate with one of these donation organizations, Storwell Self Storage is the perfect option with convenient Scarborough, Etobicoke, and Mississauga.
 Storwell has a wide variety of storage unit sizes that can accommodate any items that you need to store and with flexible lease agreements, you can rent a unit for as long as you need.

 Are there items that I can’t donate to donation centres?